How to Install HandBrake on Ubuntu (26.04, 24.04, 22.04)

 sudo apt install handbrake

-Effectively, this installs the HandBrake GUI package.
-However, if you need the command-line interface, install the separate handbrake-cli package.
+This installs the HandBrake GUI package.
+If you also need the command-line interface, install the separate handbrake-cli package.

 Optional: Install the HandBrake CLI package (provides the HandBrakeCLI command):